 Every time you get into a relationship, you wonder if you’re going to have a good relationship with your lover.
 But what is a good relationship really?
-Find out here.

-It’s easy to find it but it’s even more easy to overlook it.
+Simply put, a good relationship is a beautiful experience.
+It’s easy to find it but it’s even easier to overlook it.

 You can spend all your life looking for true love and a good relationship, and you may never experience it even if it’s right in front of your eyes.

 After all, a good relationship requires the selfless and willing effort of two lovers, and it blooms more with each passing day.

 Want to know if you’re in a good relationship?
 These traits and signs will lead you directly into the warm love of a healthy and good relationship that you’ve always wanted in your life.

 In a good relationship, both partners are happy to be with each other.
 Good lovers complement each other and balance the relationship.

 On the inside, you may truly believe that you’re a desirable and attractive person who can get anyone you want.
 But at the same time, do you also truly believe that your partner too has the qualities to attract anyone they want?
 [Read: The must-know secrets to a perfectly happy relationship]

 Infatuation is fickle, but love isn’t.
 Most people get into a relationship and start looking out as soon as the infatuation phase is over because they assume they deserve someone better.

 But in a good relationship, both partners know they’re hot stuff, they desire each other, and they also know they’re perfect for each other.